why do my blood sugars rise after a high protein meal?

 As shown in the chart below, the blood glucose response of healthy people is proportional to their carbohydrate intake.
-High protein meat and fish and high fat foods (butter, cream, oil) tend to have a negligible impact on glucose.
+Meat and fish and high-fat foods (butter, cream, oil) tend to have a negligible impact on glucose.

 Our insulin response to carbohydrates